Registering a domain name involves only a few short steps. But despite being a straightforward process, it’s not something you want to rush.

 Many registrars offer hosting and vice-a-versa.
 This can be a great way to keep all your website tasks under one roof, but isn’t necessary.
 You can purchase a domain one place and use a different company to host, if you so choose.

 How much does a domain name cost?

-Domain names aren’t sold for a flat-rate.
+Domain names aren’t sold for a flat rate.
 Instead, they’re paid for on a recurring basis (usually annually).
 When considering the costs of your domain, be mindful of the difference between the starting price and the renewal price.
-Typically, basic .com domain names run in the ballpark of about 10-15 USD a year.
-Premium domains such as 4 letter domains or incredibly common terms can cost significantly higher.
+Typically, basic .com domain names run in the ballpark of about $10 to $15 a year.
+Premium domains, such as four-letter domains or incredibly common terms, can cost significantly more.